 Out of the 16 national health adaptation strategies/plans reviewed, only six were identified as being the formal health component of a National Adaptation Plan (NAP) of the United Nations Framework Convention on Climate Change (UNFCCC) process, referred to as an H-NAP.50

 The goal of a national health adaptation strategy or plan should be to build the resilience of the existing health system.
 Encouragingly, three-quarters of the countries (12 out of 16) had established institutional arrangements to integrate climate change adaptation planning into existing health-related planning processes.
 Almost all countries (15 out of 16) prioritized their most critical climate-sensitive health outcomes in the national health adaptation strategy/plan.
 Water-, food- and vector-borne diseases were the most widely considered climate-sensitive health outcomes, followed by direct injuries and deaths due to extreme weather events (figure 11).
 Nearly two-thirds of countries (10 out of 16) outlined adaptation measures to address specific health impacts, particularly for integrated risk monitoring, early warning and climate informed health programs.
-Yet less concrete measures were proposed for mental health, noncommunicable diseases, respiratory diseases and heat stress.
+Yet fewer concrete measures were proposed for mental health, noncommunicable diseases, respiratory diseases and heat stress.
 Most countries (12 out of 16) detailed a monitoring and evaluation process for the implementation of their strategy/plan with ten of these countries proposing specific indicators for each adaptation activity.